-The LDFA is authorized to finance its activities by capturing an incremental portion of the tax proceeds on the increases in the assessed value on the real and personal property of the Jefferson North Assembly Plant that are levied by the City and Wayne County, Michigan (the "County").
+The LDFA was authorized to finance its activities by capturing an incremental portion of the tax proceeds on the increases in the assessed value on the real and personal property of the Jefferson North Assembly Plant that are levied by the City and Wayne County, Michigan (the "County").

 The City and the County levy property taxes on July 1 of each year.
 July property taxes are due in full to the City on August 31 of each year, but may be paid in two installments, which are due on August 15 and January 15 of each year.
 The County also levies property taxes on December 1 of each year.
 December property taxes are due on January 15 of each year.
 Taxes become a lien on property assessed on July 1 and December 1 of each year.
-The City is scheduled to remit collected incremental property taxes to the LDFA in October and April of each year for all millage rates being captured.